epicodus-lessons/cameron_bakery/README.md

 ##### Epicodus Drupal Code Review 3

 #### By Jennifer Beem

 ## Description

-This is a basic fictional website for a bakery, which comes with a buggy custom module.
-Therefore, the focus of this project is to debug and add custom theming.
+This drupal-based web app is for a fictional bakery.
+The focus of this exercise is to debug and add custom theming.

 ## Setup